gustavo-almeida/glbst/README.md

 Now you are read to start.

-After clone this project, generate (build) .APK and .APP/.IPA files and copy inside correct product tested folders.
+Clone this project, generate (build) .APK and .APP/.IPA files and copy inside correct product folders.
 They are /prebuilt/vsp and /prebuilt/gsatplay.

-Then, just run the tests on the preferred platform filtering tests with tags or features.
+Then, just run the tests on the preferred platform filtering by tags or features.
 Ex.:

 Running all Android tests from VSP: